Terrick Terrick National Park . Terricks . Mitiamo Rock . Patho West NCR . Indigenous grasslands . Terrick Terrick East . The Meadows

 Acknowledgement: Some information about the area's history was provided by Bendigo historian Robyn Ballinger who was guest speaker at the Friends weekend in October 2010.
 Robyn has spent hundreds of hours researching the area's human history.
 Some information was gleaned from old newspaper articles held by the Pyramid Hill Historical Society.

-and Environment (DSE) recently received funding to revegetate about 150
+and Environment (now Department of Environment and Primary Industry) recently received funding to revegetate about 150

 hectares of degraded land within Terrick Terrick National Park.
 The